The Able Diabetic

 Photograph of Sarah, type 1 diabetic author, in formal pose, looking straight at the camera

-Sarah’s purpose in writing her books is to help others understand the experience of living with type 1 diabetes.
+Sarah’s purpose in writing her diabetic books is to help others understand the experience of living with type 1 diabetes.
 She has found that although medical and practical advice is widely available, there is a gap in finding sources of truly insightful information about what living with diabetes really involves.
 Her type 1 diabetes books focus on the lived experience.
 Type 1 diabetes is a serious disease with frightening consequences that the sufferer manages almost entirely themselves, every day.

 In Sarah’s case, the daily trial of managing the condition has not stopped her from living a full life, and in her books, she shares her many experiences, through three decades and different life stages.
 Not only does she cover the relevant medical details, but also details of her personal and emotional relationship with the disease and the challenges it brings.
 The hope is that because of this perspective, her books will become some of the best resources for type 1 diabetes management.